-- 9.5 Intention - This policy seeks to maintain, and where possible enhance Luxulyan's special, highly valued landscape and natural environment with its rich diversity. - 9.6 Development should be centred around and within existing settlements including the village, hamlets and farms as this is the current ethos of Luxulyan and the Parish.
+This policy seeks to maintain, and where possible enhance Luxulyan's special, highly valued landscape and natural environment with its rich diversity.

+9.6 Development should be centred around and within existing settlements including the village, hamlets and farms as this is the current ethos of Luxulyan and the Parish.
 Larger estate type developments contrary to Policy LH1 will not be supported, and any development must be sympathetic to the current housing density and pattern of the immediate area and village setting, in particular recognising the need for separation to be maintained between the historic setting of Luxulyan village and nearby hamlets, such as Rosemelling and Treskilling.
+No development will be supported in the area highlighted in yellow in Figure 5 above.

 Relevant Higher Level Policies.
-NPPF paragraphs 8, 125, 127, 170, 174 and 185 CLP Policies 2 and 23
+NPPF paragraphs 9, 109 and 118 CLP Policy